x684867/nemesis_server/src/nodejs/doc/api/cluster.markdown

 * `worker` {Worker object}

-When a new worker is forked the cluster module will emit a 'fork' event.
+When a new worker is forked the cluster package will emit a 'fork' event.
 This can be used to log worker activity, and create you own timeout.

     var timeouts = [];